- Cockpit has real panache

 - No more short-wheelbase option

 - Dynamic mode's a bit hefty in feel

 For the 2016 model year, Audi's A8 focuses in on the big, sporty luxury it's good at and jettisons the short-wheelbase versions previously offered.

 When Audi's A8 made its debut with an aluminum space frame and an optional W-12 engine, it dazzled critics that thought of Audi as a more mid-range brand.

-Indeed, the A8 took the long road in becoming a legitimate competitor for the full-size sedans from Mercedes-Benz and BMW.
-But It's a real player in the segment now—competing happily at virtually every level—and even winning some of the categories along the way.
+Indeed, the A8 took a long time to become a legitimate rival for the full-size sedans from Mercedes and BMW.
+But It's a real challenger now-competing at virtually every level, winning some of the battles along the way.

 Changes for 2016 include the addition of a new trim level and the removal of the short-wheelbase versions, which were offered last year with the 3.0- and 4.0-liter gas engines.
 The new model, dubbed the A8 Sport, marries the 4.0-liter twin-turbo V-8 with a sportier appearance-new front and rear fascias that give it more of an S8 look for less.

-A lineup of V-6, V-8 and W-12 engines had been joined by a turbodiesel V-6 that was pulled from dealers last year.
-Audi admitted that those cars intentionally cheated emissions standards and—while those cars are still legal to drive on the roads—voluntarily stopped sales until a fix is found.
+A choice between W-12, V-8, and V-6 had been joined by a turbodiesel V-6.
+That diesel was pulled from dealers last year.
+Audi admitted that those cars intentionally cheated emissions standards and-while those cars are still legal to drive on the roads-voluntarily stopped sales until a fix is found.